 The Fabrication Lab -- or "Fab Lab" -- opened May 29 with Mayor Muriel Bowser

 .
-It will offer programs for all ages and will be open for space reservations for customers ages 13 and older.
+It offers programs for all ages and is open for space reservations for customers ages 13 and older.

 All participants will have to sign a waiver and go through basic orientation before using; specialized orientations are required to use additional equipment such as:

 - laser cutter